Faithlife/styled-ui/packages/file-picker/README.md

 `allowMultiSelect` - `boolean`: Controls whether the File Picker can select multiple files.

-`disableEditor` - `boolean`: Disables the Smart Media Editor.
-Defaults to false.
+`ExternalEditorComponent` - `element`: For external editors such as the Smart Media Editor.

 `localizedResources` - `object`: Localized text for the Smart Media Editor.
 Required when the editor is enabled.